-Delegation to Committees
+18 Delegation to Committees

-The Trust Board may determine that Standing Committees shall exercise certain of its powers.
-The composition and terms of reference of such committees shall be that determined by the Trust Board from time to time taking into account where necessary the requirements of the Secretary of State and/or the Charity Commissioners (including the need to appoint an Audit Committee Audit & Risk Assurance Committee and a Remuneration Committee).
-The Trust Board shall determine the reporting requirements in respect of these committees.
-In accordance with Standing Orders, committees may not delegate executive powers to sub-committees unless expressly authorised by the Trust Board.
+18.1 The Board of Directors may determine that Standing Committees shall exercise certain of its powers.
+The composition and terms of reference of such committees shall be that determined by the Board of Directors from time to time taking into account where necessary the requirements of the Secretary of State and/or the Charity Commissioners (including the need to appoint an Audit & Risk Assurance Committee and a Remuneration Committee).
+The Board of Directors shall determine the reporting requirements in respect of these committees.
+In accordance with Standing Orders, committees may not delegate executive powers to sub-committees unless expressly authorised by the Board of Directors.